designercoder123/JavaScript30/Day 2/README.md

       }
       setInterval(getDate,1000);
   ```

-  if you choose to go with the second method just call the function wherever the degree is being calculated.
+  * If you choose to go with the second method just call the function wherever the degree is being calculated.

   # Awesome ! its done !